 I moved.
 How do I get my name removed from the voter rolls?

-If a voter has moved and wants his name removed from the voter registration rolls, he must send notification in writing to the Voter Registration Office of Lehigh County.
+If a voter has moved out of PA and wants his name removed from the voter registration rolls, he must send notification in writing to the Voter Registration Office of Lehigh County.
 A form to have your name removed from the polls

 Can I use my registration card as proof of citizenship?